BuiQuang26/rest-audit-api/README.md

 ## Introduction

-**rest-audit-api** is a library that automatically **logs (audits) all REST API** requests and responses in your **Spring Boot application**.
+**Rest-audit-api** is a library that automatically logs (audits) all REST http api headers, requests and responses in your **Spring Boot application**.
 It helps you easily monitor, trace, and analyze system activities for security, auditing, or user behavior analysis purposes.

 ## Table of Contents